EThrift/Pet-food/README.md

 Microplastic_petfood_Polymer t - this has the polymer use and target animal

 For all the csvs for making the plots n = count of each group, total = total overall count

+Each sample of each brand was given a code as seen in the plastic presence csv